VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Nutmeg is extremely poisonous if injected intravenously**
+- ⚡ Daily fun fact: **On September 9, 1950 dubbed laughter was used for the first time on television.
+It was used for the sitcom "The Hank McCune Show."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">